When you think of meditation, what images come to mind?

 There are thousands of meditation techniques out there and some instruct you to sit for hours at a time, while others can be effective in just under five minutes.
 Don’t start out with the long meditations first.
 Focus only on meditating 2-5 minutes each day, then after seven days, add 2-5 more minutes.
 It’s not the length of time that matters, it’s merely the consistency and commitment to doing it every day that counts.

 Speaking of techniques, don’t get caught up in the details of “how” you should meditate.
-It’s easy to get lost in the idea that you have to have the perfect space, the perfect meditation cushion and be in the perfect position.
+It’s easy to get lost in the idea that you have to have the perfect space, the perfect meditation cushion, and be in a perfect position.
 All of this is periphery stuff.
 Meditation should feel natural and easy, even if that means just sitting in your car on your lunch break.

 It can also be easy to get caught up in finding the “perfect” technique.
 Instead of trying a new meditation every day, it’s best to choose one type of meditation and stick with it for at least a month.
 If, after that time, you don’t feel like it’s working for you, explore something else.